Why this matters

 - Think it indicates a lack of control

-You can be more effective if you’re adept at tolerating, and therefore responding appropriately, to conflict.
+You can be more effective if you’re adept at tolerating, and therefore responding appropriately, to confrontation.

 One useful technique for dealing with confrontation is to take a mental step back from it and contemplate how and why it makes you uncomfortable.
 Ask yourself if there are: